 Know Your Role

 In all PA roles, writing is a part of daily life.
 From enormously complex projects and communication plans involving the whole team to the one-person office cranking out daily news releases, editing weekly newsletters or updating web pages, writing will continue to be a major concern of public affairs (Bivins, 2014, p.
 4).

 - Participate in the organization's strategic management and ensure communication programs are developed for the public.
 They are part of the dominant coalition of the organization or have direct reporting relationships to senior managers who are part of the dominant coalition (Broom, 2013, p.
 62).

 - Are responsible for overseeing the positioning of the organization and managing the communication function as a whole.
 This includes brand equity, relationships and leadership.
-Positioning can be seen as the execution of issues-management and communication programs.
+Positioning can be seen as the execution of issues management and communication programs.

-- Are responsible for managing communication programs, campaigns or accounts, and for managing relationships with internal clients (Bivins, 2014, p.
+- Are responsible for managing communication programs, campaigns or accounts, and relationships with internal clients (Bivins, 2014, p.
 3).
 The communication program is a set of products, with each product containing a similar message targeted to the same public or audience, and will likely be accomplished through strategic communication management.

 - Analyze, plan, carry out and evaluate public relations campaigns.